Hepatitis C treatment

 Key points

-• There are highly effective treatments that cure more than 95% of people of hepatitis C.
+- Highly effective treatments cure more than 95% of people with hepatitis C.

-• Treatment usually involves taking one to three pills once a day for eight or 12 weeks.
+- Treatment typically involves taking one to three pills daily for eight or 12 weeks, with mild to no side effects.

-People who are cured will always have hepatitis C antibodies in their blood, but they do not have any hepatitis C virus in their body.
-This means they will test positive for hepatitis C antibodies for the rest of their life.
+People who are cured of hepatitis C no longer have hepatitis C virus in their body, but they will always have hepatitis C antibodies in their blood.
+Because these antibodies remain, the person will test positive for hepatitis C antibodies for the rest of their life, even if they do not have an active infection.

-There is no immunity against hepatitis C. If a person is cured of hepatitis C they can still get it again.
-This is called re-infection.
+There is no immunity against hepatitis C. If a person is cured of hepatitis C or they spontaneously clear the virus, they can still get it again if they are exposed to the virus.
+This is called reinfection.
+If reinfection occurs, the treatment process is the same as treating a person with hepatitis C for the first time.
 To learn more about preventing hepatitis C, check out Prevention and harm reduction.

 Choosing a treatment regimen